xcube-dev/xcube/docs/source/dataaccess.md

 ### Copernicus Land Monitoring Service `clms`

-The data store `cds` provides datasets of the [Copernicus Land Monitoring Service].
+The data store `clms` provides datasets of the [Copernicus Land Monitoring Service].

 This data store is provided by the xcube plugin [xcube-clms].
 You can install it using `conda install -c conda-forge xcube-clms`.